oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 7. Click **Next**.

-8. On the Connection details page, under Bootstrap servers, for Host enter: **Kafka IP** from the Terraform output.
+8. On the Connection details page, under Bootstrap servers, check the **Network connectivity via private endpoint** checkbox.

+9. For Host enter: **Kafka Private FQDN** from the Terraform output.

-9. For Port, enter: **9092**.
+10. For Port, enter: **9092**.

+11. For Private IP address, eenter **Kafka Private IP** from the Terraform output.

 10. Click **Create**.